-The fair value of identifiable intangible assets is based on significant judgments made by management.
-The Company engaged third party valuation appraisal firms to assist the Company in determining the fair values and useful lives of the assets acquired.
-Such valuations and useful life determinations require the Company to make significant estimates and assumptions.
+The fair value of identifiable intangible assets is based on material judgments made by management.
+The Company engages third party valuation appraisal firms to assist the Company in determining the fair values and useful lives of assets acquired of a material amount.
+Such valuations and useful life determinations require the Company to make material estimates and assumptions.
 These estimates and assumptions are based on historical experience and information obtained from the management of the acquired companies and include, but are not limited to, future expected cash flows to be earned from the continued operation of the acquired business and discount rates applied in determining the present value of those cash flows.
 Unanticipated events and circumstances may occur that could affect the accuracy or validity of such assumptions, estimates, or actual results.
 Acquisition-related finite lived intangible assets are amortized on a straight-line basis over their estimated economic lives.
 The Company evaluates the estimated benefit periods and recoverability of its intangible assets when facts and circumstances indicate that the lives may not be appropriate and/or the carrying value of the asset may not be recoverable.
 If the carrying value is not recoverable, impairment is measured as the amount by which the carrying value exceeds its estimated fair value.
-There were no impairment charges in fiscal 2019 or fiscal 2018.
+There were no impairment charges for intangible assets in fiscal 2021 or fiscal 2020.